redhat-partner-tech/partner-tech-days-feb2020/OpenShift-AppDev/labs/2_2_Troubleshoot_Operator.md

 ![Unresolved Images](images/lab2_unresolved_images.png)

 With this information, you can investigate the image stream, and voila !
-Turns out that the cluster is unable to authenticate to the container registry so that it could pull the images that it needs.
+Turns out that when the cluster attempts to pull down the kieserver and Business Central container images from the image registry (registry.redhat.io), it is unable to authenticate to the container registry.
+The reason for that is that the Red Hat container registry is available to authenticated users only, and the custom resource (or the operator) does not have those credentials.

 ![Imagestream Error](images/lab2_imagestream_error.png)